You might find yourself asking “what is anti malware software” when you hear the word “malware”.

 Difference between antivirus and anti malware software

-Antivirus software is created to protect against a specific threat – computer viruses; many of them have expanded to offer cover for other types of malware – keyloggers – but can’t always detect every threat or protect against the most advanced types of malware like some of the best anti malware software.
+Now, antivirus software is created to protect against a specific threat – computer viruses; many of them have expanded to offer cover for other types of malware – keyloggers – but can’t always detect every threat or protect against the most advanced types of malware like some of the best anti malware software.

 To protect against all forms of threats, you’ll need to install the best antivirus along with a best malware removal program to defend against spyware, ransomware, spam, and phishing attacks.